KarinWiberg/pdsnd_github/README.md

 washington.csv

 ### Credits
-Thank you to Motivates that let me use their data.
+Thank you to Motivate that let me use their data.
 Thank you Udacity for providing the data and educational support.